bojanczyk/slajdomat/doc/developer-notes.md

 ### Plugin
 - error when same name for slide and overlay
 - check when a new live is created spuriously (not sure what that means anymore)
-- do not mess around with selections when mouseovering the plugin

 ### Extra features of the system